bencvt/McPacketSniffer/README.md

 6. Type `git checkout .` to restore the modified sources.

-7. Run the `recompile` MCP script to make sure everything built correctly.
+7. Run the `build-mcpacketsniffer` script.
-   There may be issues if MCP has new field mappings.
+   There may be issues if MCP has new packet class field mappings.

-8. Run the `build-mcpacketsniffer` script.